Nonye2K3/chia/Beginners-Guide.md

 SSD drivers—many people are using SSD drives to create plots— or NVME drives.
 Minimum of 1 Tb each is recommend if you want to plot more than 1 plot at a time

-I now use a pcie card- with NVME attached as my temp folder.

-I had a remote SSD drive as the temp folder drive and the PC did not like it(too slow for Chia).
-So I added a PCIE adapter card with NVME drive it now works.
-I use an old pc.
+On an older computer you can purchase a pcie adapter card-to take NVME/SSD drive as the new temp folder.
+This is internal to the PC.
+Some have tried to use a usb or firewire attached NVME/ SSD with some success.
+The first plot is sometimes created with 6 hrs each, but doing multiple plots slows to 8 hrs each.

 One item to plan for is storage of plots as they fill storage quickly.
-As more are created, the discussions start to turn to terabytes of data storage not gigs of storage
+As more  plots are created, the discussions start to turn to terabytes of data storage not gigs of storage

-Sync Issues – look on Full Node tab
+**Sync Issues – look on Full Node tab**

 Look at the date/time indicated compared to your PC.
 If there is a 30 min difference and it has not caught up—on the windows menu—click View/Force reload.
 It will take 5 minutes and should restart the cynic mode.
 It will make you click your key code button again to get in.
 It does not affect the plotting you are doing.

-It’s different that bitcoin.
-I am a beginner -- from what I see-- 70% of Chia work is ram from the temp storage and 30% is CPU.
-The plots are very large-- think of them with millions of excel sheets and every block has a formula or "proof"  Each proof needed to be calculated and then put in the cell.
-Right now running 16 gig ram-- 1 --32k plot takes 25 hrs.
-Upgraded ram to 24 gigs and now plot is 10 hrs.

-1/15/2021:

-Your PC should have some decent ram.
-I am using 24 gig.
-Your temp storage should be at least 1tb.
-Have a very old pc--  bought for $100.
-So what I did was get a PCIE  card that accepts NVME card- Got the PCIE on ebay  $14 and  bought NVME at best buy for $120 and that is my temp storage.
-I have a 2tb drive that filled quickly, now on 8tb drive that I should fill in next few days.   so that is why I say storage becomes expensive.

-Groups to join on chat
+**Groups to join on Keybase chat**
 \# announcements   -- most important as it tells you of new versions
 \# beginner  -- read this one from the start -- many questions are answered
 \# farming hardware